 - Christina Kauk (President) has been involved in many aspects of community life in Petaluma, having taught at Santa Rosa Junior College for 22 years, serving 12 years as a Trustee for the Petaluma City Schools, three years as a member of the Friends of the Petaluma Campus of the Junior College, as well as the advisory committees for the Friends of the Petaluma River and the Petaluma Arts Council.
 She has helped lead music at St. Vincent’s Parish for 25 years, working collaboratively with the musicians of our Hispanic community.
 She is also a business owner with her husband, helping manage a busy physical therapy and wellness practice for the past 22 years, and together they have created a totally green wellness center on the turning basin at the heart of Petaluma.
 The combination of these experiences has provided strong experience in the process of governance and instilled the belief that effective collaboration produces creative solutions.
 As a result of these endeavors, Christina is connected to healthcare, the arts, education and young adults, technology, small business, efforts for a sustainable community, and diverse groups in Petaluma.
 She has her finger on the pulse of many different sectors in our community and that gives her exceptional perspective.

-- Mike Hollingsworth and his wife, Tammy, have lived in Petaluma for over twenty years where they have raised their two children, Sydney and Barrett.
-Mike was raised in Kansas and moved to Seattle in 1980 where his career centered on the jewelry business as a sales representative.
-When he re-located to the Bay Area, he eventually became an independent sales representative covering multiple jewelry lives regionally.
+- Mike Hollingsworth (Secretary) and and his wife, Tammy, have lived in Petaluma for over twenty years where they have raised their two children, Sydney and Barrett.
 In 2004, he and his wife purchased what has become Hollingsworth Jewelers Gallery.
 Mike and Tammy have enjoyed becoming part of the great community of Petaluma.
 They have been active in promoting local nonprofit organizations through two annual store events—The Spring Lucky Day Sale and the Jewels for Schools event in which the customer chooses the local nonprofit of his/her choice to benefit from a percentage of the sale.
-They have also donated many times to the Carousel Fund with a live auction item and also to the Hospital Foundation.
-Hollingsworth Jewelers Gallery has participated in about thirtynonprofit fundraisers each year with the donation of a piece of jewelry or a gift certificate to be raffled or auctioned.
+Hollingsworth Jewelers Gallery has participated in about thirty nonprofit fundraisers each year with the donation of a piece of jewelry or a gift certificate to be raffled or auctioned.
 Mike and Tammy have enjoyed serving both their customers and the needs of the community.